When is the best time of year to walk?

 We go into further detail on our When to Walk page, here.

 The route can not be followed in the months of January to March, as the Confederation Trail is closed to pedestrians in the winter.

 How do I get to and from the trail?

 You can start anywhere on the route - walk or get someone to drop you off.
 Some accommodations will assist with transportation to the nearest entrance to the trail or will get a taxi for you if needed.
 Charlottetown is the nearest airport.

 What sort of facilities in the way of cafes and toilets are available?

 Coffee shops are available in most small towns.
 Check the Confederation Trail map for toilets on the route.

 What is the best way to contact you?

-Do I need to register for the trail?
+Do I need to register or pay a fee for the trail?

 Can I bike the Island Walk?